 Homestay in Vietnam is an insight into the daily life of ethnic people.

 A popular form of accommodation in some places in northern Vietnam is homestay with ethnic residents.
 You live with the locals in their house and you share absolutely everything.
 Homestay is popular in Vietnam, especially in villages of ethnic minorities.
 However, you can also try a homestay in a city, for example in Hanoi.
-It was not allowed for ethnic residents to accommodate foreign tourists some time ago (except for the controlled tourist homestay, for example in Sapa), however now it is gradually changing.
+It was not allowed for ethnic residents to accommodate foreign tourists some time ago (except for the controlled tourist homestay, for example in Sapa), however now it is gradually changing and tourists are welcome almost everywhere.

-HOMESTAY = „Stay with us in our home“
+HOMESTAY in Vietnam = „Stay with us in our home“

 Did you answered YES?
 Then surely test the real homestay in a village in northern Vietnam.